 It’s relatively a new breed, so there are few standards when it’s come to their size.
 Most of the Chihuahua Teacup Pomeranians are weighing from 4 to 12 pounds with 6 to 10 inches in height.
 But they can be a little smaller or larger in the range.
 The males are slightly larger than the females.

 Chihuahua Teacup Pomeranians are trainable, but make sure to show some patience.
-They can let you know whenever someone on your door and bark at every little thing.
+They can let you know whenever someone is on your door and can bark at every little thing.

 They usually face some health issues that Chihuahua and Pomeranian also face.
 But most of the Chihuahua Pomeranians are healthy.
 Some of their common health issues include cataracts, progressive retinal atrophy, hypothyroidism, dental and gum disease, and epilepsy.

 The regular veterinary checkups of your Chihuahua Teacup Pomeranians are very important to detect any health concerns.
 They don’t need any strength exercise like the larger breeds.
 You just need to make sure that your Teacup Pomeranian is getting a half-hour to one-hour walk per day.
 Check their ears for pests and debris, trim their nails, and brush their hairs at least once a week.
 The main concern about Teacup Pomeranian Chihuahua health is their oral health to prevent them from dental issues.

 An ideal diet should be formulated for small dog breeds with high energy.
 But they also gain weight if overfed, so make sure to maintain their regular feeding schedule.
 Their dietary needs change from puppyhood to adulthood and continue to change until their senior years.
 You should talk with your veterinarian as there can be some differences among each individual diet depending upon their weight, energy, and health.